 Australia should take note.
 This does not just apply between China and the US.

-Dr Diane Hu is Research Fellow at the Centre for Contemporary Chinese Studies, University of Melbourne.
+Dr Diane Hu is an Associate Professor and Research Fellow at the Centre for Contemporary Chinese Studies, University of Melbourne.

 Banner image: Australia under magnifying glass on world map: Credit: Shutterstock.